galaxyproject/galaxy-hub/content/news/2024-07-01-GCC2024/index.md

 ---
 title: Galaxy Community Conference 2024 - a brief summary from the Freiburg Galaxy Team!
 date: '2024-07-01'
-tease: A brief summary for GCC 2024
+tease: A brief summary from the Freiburg Galaxy Team for GCC 2024
 tags: [CoFest, training, GCC, Elixir, EOSC, 2024, Brno]
 supporters:
 - JXTX Foundation